A Gapless Phase with Haagerup Symmetry: Gapped Phases with Haagerup Symmetry

-The resulting TQFT has six vacua $v_i$, $i=1, \dots,6$, as follows from the fact that the $\pi_1$ and $\pi_2$ lines can terminate on both boundaries, the latter with multiplicity two on each boundary.
-Let us consider the $\cH_3$ symmetry action of the vacua.
+Now let us consider the $\cH_3$ symmetry action of the vacua.
 We start with the $\Z_3$ invertible symmetry, which permutes the first set of vacua $v_0$, $v_1$ and $v_2$ among themselves, as well as the second set of vacua $v_3$, $v_4$ and $v_5$.
 We can therefore identify